Mholscher/gledger/doc/source/GLModels.rst

 -------------------
 For the accounts we of course maintain the account balance.
 If you look in the database you will see different account balances - what gives?!

 As a measure to enable removing or compressing history we keep the balance per posting month.
-For months where the account is closed, the balance is the ultimo balance of that accoounting month, for the current month it is the accumulated balance for this month.
+For months where the account is closed, the balance is the ultimo balance of that accounting month, for the current month it is the accumulated balance for this month.

 .. _ledgerstructure: